millanek/tutorials/WPSG2022/README.md

 <a name="ReconstructingFromSimulation"></a>
 ## 1. Reconstructing phylogenies from simulated data

-We start by appling a couple of simple phylogentic (or phylogenomic) approaches to see if we can recover the trees that were used as input to the simulations.
+We start by applying a couple of simple phylogentic (or phylogenomic) approaches to see if we can recover the trees that were used as input to the simulations.
 We are going to use algorithms implemented in [PAUP\*](http://phylosolutions.com/paup-test/).

 Our msprime simulation did not use any specific [substitution model](https://en.wikipedia.org/wiki/Models_of_DNA_evolution) for mutations, but simply designated alleles as `0` for ancestral and `1` for derived.
 The alleles are indicated in the fourth (REF) and fifth (ALT) column of the VCF as per the [VCF file format](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 To use PAUP\* we first need to convert the the VCF into the Nexus format, and this needs the  `0` and `1` alleles to be replaced by actual DNA bases.
 We can use the [vcf2phylip.py](src/vcf2phylip.py) python script and achieve these steps as follows, first for the dataset simulated without gene-flow: